-The open plan office has become synonymous with organizations seeking out young, creative talent.
-While these workplaces can attract just such talent, they can pose some acoustical problems if not adequately designed.
+The open floor plan has become synonymous with organizations seeking out young, creative talent.
+While these workplaces can attract such employees, they can pose some sound control problems if not adequately designed.

 “Although open spaces can do a lot to promote interaction and creativity, the most common effect of poor acoustic quality is easy distraction for those on task,” says Geoff Hahn, Creative Director at PURE + FREEFORM, an architectural wall and ceiling manufacturer.
 “Sound absorption, sound masking or even demountable walls that provide a silent space are all great solutions.”

 Poor sound quality can limit productivity and impact the bottom line.
 What steps should you take to improve your open office’s acoustics?

 Find and Maintain a Desired Volume

 We often associate a certain sound volume with a level of productivity.
 However, a loud workplace does not mean everyone is working efficiently, just as a silent office does not mean everyone is working optimally with no distractions.